HubofPraise/Steghub_Devops_Projects/LEMP STACK IMPLEMENTATION/LEMP PROJECT.md

 ```

-Here’s what each of these directives and location blocks do:
+Here’s what each of these directives and location blocks does:

  - listen — Defines what port Nginx will listen on.
 In this case, it will listen on port 80, the default port for HTTP.